Georgetown main

 It’s hard to call it quits just because I’ve finished dinner at 7:15pm.
 The Rooftop at the Graham is just the place to soak up what’s left of the sunlight and admire sweeping city views.
 On the off-chance I’m still hungry, I can enjoy ceviche, charcuterie, or hand-crafted tacos.
 At minimum, I sink into one of the rooftop sofas and order my go-to cocktail—a cucumber mint martini—the surest and fastest way to end my night.
 Worth it!

 Insider Tip: The Graham is a historic luxury hotel nestled on the banks of the Potomac River.
 This would be my pick if I ever needed a hotel in Georgetown.
+It’s not only historic but also romantic.
+For more romantic ideas and activities in Washington, DC, click here.
+Pay special attention to #6 on the list.
+I’m thrilled to have been named a local expert on Redfin’s Apartment Guide.

 Good Night, Georgetown